-The South Texas Blood & Tissue Center continues to follow reports from the Centers for Disease Control (CDC) and other health agencies on coronavirus and the illness called COVID-19, and are responding with steps needed to protect the health of donors, staff and the communities we serve.
+The South Texas Blood & Tissue Center continues to follow guidance from the Centers for Disease Control (CDC) and other health agencies on coronavirus and the illness called COVID-19, and is responding with steps needed to protect the health of donors, staff and the communities we serve.

 We are urgently asking donors to continue to donate blood if they are well and healthy.
 A blood shortage in South Texas would pose a serious health risk to many patients who can’t wait for coronavirus to go away.
 Your lifesaving donation helps ensure that lifesaving blood is available for cancer patients, car accident victims, moms delivering newborns and many other patients in need.

 Blood donations continue to be considered an “essential city function,” as designated by San Antonio Mayor Ron Nirenberg.